 Organizations are generally maintaining or increasing their contact center budgets with 50% increasing their digital spend this year and only 4% reducing it.

-Looking at the study, it looks like contact centers value digital transformation, but they are not blind to the challenges.
+Looking at the study, it appears that contact centers value digital transformation, but they are not blind to the challenges.
 Key concerns include the absence of a 360-degree customer view, lingering concerns about resources, and properly securing customer data.

 To evaluate performance in the automation age, contact centers will most notably consider effort level, ROI of agent activity, and the ability to make “connections” with customers.